-Roll outs start in almost the plank position, but you will be gripping a wheel with axles, a barbell, or another device that can roll as you straighten up like a rearing cobra, then roll your arms slowly out and lower your body to nearly flat on the ground, arms out.
+Roll outs start in almost the plank position, but you will be gripping a wheel with axles, a barbell, or another device that can roll as you straighten up like a rearing cobra, then roll your arms slowly out and lower your body to nearly flat on the ground while your arms are out.

-For a proper squat, keep your feet shoulder width, your back straight and head up, and bend your knees to at least a 90-degree angle.
+For a proper squat, keep your feet shoulder-width with your back straight and head up.
+Bend your knees to at least a 90-degree angle to come into the squat before pushing back up through your heels.
 As for weight, Manning says you can use “kettlebells, kids, laundry detergent,” whatever comes to hand and adds some weight.